pythia-project/pythia-core/docs/setup.rst

 Once the queue and pools are launched and correctly setup, it is possible to submit a task to the pythia-core framework by connecting as a frontend to the queue and sending the execution request.
 It is a different way to proceed compared to the direct execution with the ``execute`` subcommand where information about the task to execute are provided through a ``.task`` file.

 To make it easier to connect to the queue and send it request, a ``server`` submodule is available.
 This submodule launches an HTTP web server that communicates directly with the queue, reading information about the task from the ``.task`` file.
 You can also specify the text to pass to the standard input of the task with a parameter.
-Start simply by launching the server:
+A server is characterised by one parameter:

+* the port number it is listening to (80 by default)

+Launching a new frontend server is as easy as:

 .. code-block:: none

    > pythia server
+   Server listening on 8080

 Once the server is started, you can simply launch the execution of a task with the cURL program, for example: